Coexist (image): Parodies

-There are several parodies, spelling out words such as 'Toxic', 'Fiction', 'Contradict', 'Atheist', 'Heathen', and 'Convert'.
+There are several parodies, spelling out words such as 'Toxic', 'Fiction', 'Contradict', 'Atheist', 'Heathen', 'Cointelpro', 'Costco', and 'Convert'.
 There is also an anti-Islamic version with the image of the crescent altered with the addition of explosives.

 Other parodies include a Communist hammer and sickle for the "E" and a swastika for the "X", indicating the dangers inherent in totalitarian ideologies, and weapon-related versions.